Create your own magic with the Websand Email Segmentation Wizard

 The source can also include direct sign-ups or promotions you’ve run.
 It’s important to know where subscribers came from.
 That way, you can tailor what you send according to what they’re interested in.
 The source is unique to each subscriber, much like their interests.

 But here we don’t only want to use the source.
 We also want to use their subscriber status.
 For demonstration purposes, we only want to target lapsed subscribers.

 Our segment will only comprise subscribers labelled as lapsed who signed up via a landing page.

-We can use elastic search to find these subscribers to put in a segment.
+We can use advanced search to find these subscribers to put in a segment.

 Elastic search involves the same terms you’d use in Google.